mawisniewski1980/robot-framework/README.md

  # (execute all TC with name Example in example.robot file)
  - robot --test Example example.robot
  # (execute TC with tag "ONE" in project)
  - robot --include ONE .
+ - robot --include ONE LoginSuite.robot
  # (execute TC with tags "one" and "two" in project)
- - robot --include oneANDtwo .
+ - robot --include ONEANDTWO .
  # (execute TC with tag "one" but no tag "two" in project)
  - robot --include oneNOTtwo .
  # (execute TC from suites named "positive" in project)